macchiato-dev/ristretto/app-view.md

 # App View

 This is the main view of the app.
 It has a sidebar and a content view.
+Within the sidebar there is a list of files and an explore view.

 `notebook.json`